Success Stories about Restoring Water Bodies Impaired by Nonpoint Source Pollution

-Section 319 nonpoint source pollution success stories highlight water bodies identified by states as being primarily nonpoint source-impaired and having achieved documented water quality improvements.
-Projects described on these pages have received funding from Clean Water Act (CWA) section 319 and/or other funding sources dedicated to solving nonpoint source (NPS) impairments.
+Clean Water Act (CWA) Section (§) 319 nonpoint source pollution success stories highlight water bodies identified by states as being primarily nonpoint source-impaired and having achieved documented water quality improvements.
+Projects described on these pages have received funding from CWA §319 and/or other funding sources dedicated to solving nonpoint source (NPS) impairments.
 These stories also describe innovative strategies used to reduce NPS pollution, the growth of partnerships and a diversity of funding sources.

 The success stories offer an opportunity for states to highlight where their restoration efforts have resulted in water quality improvements in NPS-impaired water bodies.
 Developing the stories also allows EPA to track the number of NPS-impaired water bodies that are partially or fully restored—which is a key measure in the effort to document how NPS restoration efforts are improving water quality on a segment basis across the nation.
-This measure, known as WQ-10, is part of EPA's National Water Program Guidance and helps to direct states in their efforts to document results.
-Only partially or fully restored water bodies that are featured in stories on this Web site can be counted under measure WQ-10.
+This measure is part of EPA's National Water Program Guidance and helps to direct states in their efforts to document results.
+Only partially or fully restored water bodies that are featured in stories on this Web site can be counted under this measure.

 Type 1.
 Waters that are Partially or Fully Restored

 These stories feature water bodies that meet water quality standards for one or more pollutants (e.g., nutrients, sediment, mercury, etc.) and/or designated uses (e.g., drinking water supply, recreation, aquatic life support, etc.) after being previously included on the CWA §303(d) list of impaired waters.Water bodies highlighted in these stories may be either partially or fully restored.